l-mota/ninja-list/README.md

 Everything for free! 🎉🎉🎉🎉

-You can follow the link at the top of this file and subscribe on his channel for more tutotials.
+You can follow the link at the top of this file and subscribe on his channel for more tutorials.